 (Aside from clarinet- and sax-style mouthpieces described here, you can also have fun with a home-buildable single reed form that is closer to those found in an organ reedpipe, with reed in the form of a strip of flexible metal positioned over a hole drilled near the end of a stopped pipe.
 You can read about that in this article.)

 With reed instruments, as with flutes, you often can extend the range of the instrument upward by the use of register holes.
-With flute-like instruments such as recorders, this may be done not by means of a separate hole, but by half-covering the highest of the tone holes, leaving it open just enough to cause a small leak there.
+With flute-like instruments such as recorders, this may be done by half-covering the highest of the tone holes, leaving it open just enough to cause a small leak there.
 With reed instruments it’s more often done by means of one or more separate small holes for the purpose.
 Register holes are very small holes which, when open, cause a wind instrument to sound in the upper register rather than the fundamental register.
 This extends the range of the instrument beyond what the fundamental register alone would allow.
 The hole does this by creating a small leak in the tube at a point that sabotages the air column’s vibration pattern for the fundamental mode, but not that of next higher mode of vibration, thus allowing the upper mode to dominate the sound.
 In clarinets, the ideal place for this leak is at around 1/3 of the effective tube length for the sounding note.
 Open the small leak at that point, and the perceived tone will tend to jump to the next register note a twelfth above.
 (For flute-like instruments and sax-like instruments, the crucial spot is about 1/2 of the effective tube length, and the pitch jumps to the octave.)

 But this “1/3 of the tube length” business is not a clear cut as I’ve made it sound.
 There are complications buried in my use of the phrase “effective tube length”.
-Most important is the fact that the effective length changes with each new note, as the player opens more tone holes uncovers more of the slit.
+Most important is the fact that the effective length changes with each new note, as the player opens more tone holes or uncovers more of the slit.
 Nor is it as simple as saying that the effective tube length equals the distance from the start of the mouthpiece to the first point at which there’s an opening in the tube.
 The effective tube length generally extends somewhat beyond that, but how much beyond depends on various factors including bore diameter, hole size or slit width, and the frequency of the note.
 Two things follow from this: 1) it would appear that you’d need a differently located register hole for each note, and 2) the ideal location for that hole would be a messy thing to calculate.
 But the rule of sloppiness saves us here.
 While the 1/3 location is ideal, it turns out in practice that a register hole that is imperfectly located, even one that is fairly far away from its ideal location, can still work, especially with help from a skilled player with good embouchure control.
 So your reasoning in deciding where to locate a register hole on a clarinet-like instrument might go something like this: First consider the effective tube length for some note near the middle of the range over which you’d like the register hole to be effective.
 That length will be the distance from the reed to the first opening in the tube, plus a little more to allow for the fact that the effective length will be a bit longer than the physical length of the enclosed portion of the tube.
 (I’m describing this very crudely, I know.)
 You can then figure on placing the hole at about 1/3 of this length, in the hope that this central location will work well enough across the hoped-for range.